Next Greek parliamentary election

-Parliamentary elections are scheduled to be held in Greece by 25 July 2027.
-All 300 seats in the Hellenic Parliament will be contested.
+Parliamentary elections are to be held by 25 July 2027, (Note: The Greek Constitution explicitly states that parliamentary sessions last four years in total, and when dissolved, the state is given thirty days to conduct new elections.) to elect the 300 members of the Hellenic Parliament.
+However, as the Prime Minister reserves the right to request the dissolution of Parliament from the President for 'extraordinary reasons of national importance', he has stated his intention to call for elections in the Spring of that year.

 Background

-In the June 2023 Greek parliamentary election, Kyriakos Mitsotakis was elected to the office of Prime Minister once again, replacing caretaker Prime Minister Ioannis Sarmas.
-New Democracy was elected to an absolute majority in Parliament, of 158 MPs.
-Second, and Official Opposition was Syriza, that had its seats nearly halved from the 2019 elections, from 86 down to 47 in June 2023.
-Minor parties Spartans, Victory, and Course of Freedom entered parliament for the first time, while previously elected parties (PASOK – KINAL, KKE, Greek Solution) increased their seats and voting percentages, in relation to the 2019 elections.
+In the June 2023 parliamentary election, Kyriakos Mitsotakis was elected to the office of Prime Minister of Greece once again, replacing caretaker Prime Minister Ioannis Sarmas.
+His party, New Democracy, obtained an absolute majority in Parliament with 158 MPs.
+Coming second and representing the official parliamentary opposition was Syriza, which had its seats nearly halved from the 2019 Greek parliamentary election, from 86 down to 47 in June 2023.
+Minor parties Spartans, Victory (Niki), and Course of Freedom entered Parliament for the first time, while previously elected parties (PASOK – KINAL, KKE, and Greek Solution) increased their seats and voting percentages compared to 2019.

 Syriza leadership elections and splits

-On election night, Alexis Tsipras announced that he would propose leadership elections within Syriza, later announcing his full resignation and withdrawal from any potential leadership race 4 days later.
+On election night, Alexis Tsipras announced that he would propose leadership elections within Syriza, later announcing his full resignation and withdrawal from any potential leadership race four days later.
 Syriza's leadership race went into a second round between Effie Achtsioglou and party outsider Stefanos Kasselakis.
 Kasselakis went on to defeat Achtsioglou on a 12-point margin and was elected President of Syriza.